mint-metrics/mojito-snowplow-storage/redshift-datamodels/README.md

 # Mojito Snowplow/Redshift data models

 For measuring causality, we only count conversions taking place **after** a user is bucketed into a test.
-Tracking events before exposure to a treatment only confounds the results.
+Tracking events before exposure to a variant only confounds the results.

 Mojito does this by cherry-picking two types of events:

-1. **[First exposures](base_exposures.sql)**: Each subject's first exposure to a treatment
+1. **[First exposures](base_exposures.sql)**: Each subject's first exposure to a variant
 2. **[All conversions](conversions.sql)**: Every distinct conversion event a subject triggers

 Then, our reporting logic performs the attribution based on users' event sequences: